AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/DefineaDataView/Field_Sets.md

 The field's value when resolved will be `[ "Low Resolution", "Gen2" ]`

-#### Special Case: Assets (Coming Soon)
+#### Special Case: Asset properties (Coming Soon)
 *Note: This section covers features that are not yet generally available.
 If you are interested in trialing these pre-release features, contact your account team for more details.*

-Assets are a special case because they require two pieces of information in order to address the data within the asset property: the stream reference name and the property id.
+Asset properties are a special case because they require two pieces of information in order to address the data within the asset property: the stream reference name and the property id.
 In order to reference an asset property, a field must contain at least one stream reference name in the `.StreamReferenceNames` collection and at least one property id in the `.Keys` collection.

 `.StreamReferenceNames` only applies to fields with source `FieldSource.PropertyId`.
 For all other field sources, `.StreamReferenceNames` are ignored.